mitranim/wordplay/readme.md

 beautifoul (attractive and repulsive at once) © M

-mugnate (a magnate who mugs people, or a very rich mugger) © LR
+mugnate (a magnate who mugs people, or a very rich mugger) © VA

 con-fu (art of deception; fake martial mastery) © M